Subchapter D. FURBEARERS

 Marsh, pond or dam—A standing body of water.

-Snare—A looped galvinized or stainless stranded steel cable 3/32 inches in diameter equipped with a mechanical sliding metal release lock.
+Snare—A looped galvanized or stainless stranded steel cable 3/32 inches in diameter equipped with an approved lock listed in § 141.66(g) (relating to cable restraints).
 A metal ferrule shall be crimped on the cable to prevent the snare loop from closing to a circumference less than 7 inches.

 Waterway or watercourse—A riverine system that contains water which includes the semi-permanent flooded area.